How To Get Strong

 RPE: 8 – 9

 Big muscles with a lousy nervous system will only give you limited strength gains.
-An efficient nervous system means recruiting more muscle fibers, recruiting them soon in a set, making them twitch faster (thus producing more force), having better coordination between the recruited fibers within a muscle and also making the various muscles involved in a lift work better synergistically.
+An efficient nervous system means recruiting more muscle fibres, recruiting them soon in a set, making them twitch faster (thus producing more force), having better coordination between the recruited fibres within a muscle and also making the various muscles involved in a lift work better synergistically.

 In other words, the more efficient your nervous system is, the better you can use the muscles you have.

 CNS is mostly stimulated by three types of work:

 – Lifting/moving explosively